scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 already included in MAPIE by inheriting this class.

 Before describing the methods, let's briefly present the mathematical setting.
-With conformal predictions we want to transform an heuristic notion of uncertainty from a model into a rigorous one, and the first step to do it is to choose a conformal score.
+With conformal predictions, we want to transform a heuristic notion of uncertainty from a model into a rigorous one, and the first step to do it is to choose a conformal score.
 The only requirement for the score function :math:`s(X, Y) \in \mathbb{R}` is that larger scores should encode worse agreement between :math:`X` and :math:`Y`.
 [1]